PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 {: .notice--primary}

 Go to `Simulation` at the right side of the Contact Map button and click `Run`.
 You can visualize your `.gdat` data.

-Also try `method=>"ssa"`.
-Do you observe any differences between the simulation results of the two methods?

 What do you predict to be the concentration of `L(t!l).T(l!l)` after 1 hour?